-Let’s build on yesterday’s blog post.
+Let’s build on my recent post on goals.
 Hopefully by now you’ve had time to draft up a few business goals for your Silhouette or Cricut business.
 If not – do that first – then come back here and work through this post.

 I see this happen the beginning of every year: Everyone sets a bunch of goals, throws the paper aside, and never looks back on it again.
 Sound familiar?
 I can only talk about the way I set and achieve goals – but – it works!
 Here’s my step-by-step method: